AndreoOS/Array-Sorting-Algorithms/README.md

-We implemented 3 sorting algorithms for integer arrays.
+#Sorting Algorithm for Integer Arrays